-Note: State laws are subject to change at any time, usually through the enactment of newly signed legislation but sometimes through higher court decisions or other means.
-You may want to contact a North Carolina family law attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law

 North Carolina Legal Ages Laws: Related Resources